VisTrails/VisTrails/doc/usersguide/querying.rst

 modules are added by dragging them from the list on the left side of the window, connections are added by clicking and dragging from a port on one module to a corresponding port on another module.
+Figure :ref:`fig-querying-query` shows an example pipeline that has been built in the query builder.

-%TODO what are the next few sentences actually trying to say?
+.. %TODO what are the next few sentences actually trying to say?
-%, and parameters can be edited on the right-side of the window.
+.. %, and parameters can be edited on the right-side of the window.
 One major difference between the ``Pipeline`` view and the ``Query`` view is that you can use comparison operations in parameter values.
-For example, instead of searching for a pipeline that contains a Float with a value of \texttt{4.5}, you can search for a pipeline that contains a Float with a value \texttt{`< 4.5'} or \texttt{`> 4.5'}.
+For example, instead of searching for a pipeline that contains a Float with a value of ``4.5``, you can search for a pipeline that contains a Float with a value ``'< 4.5'`` or ``'> 4.5'``.
-Figure :ref:`fig-querying-query` shows an example pipeline that has been built in the query builder.

 .. _fig-querying-results: